zhangp365/ComfyUI-SeedVR2_VideoUpscaler/README.md

 ## Limitations

-- Use a lot of VRAM, it will take all!!!!
+- Use a lot of VRAM, it will take all!!
--
 - Processing speed depends on GPU capabilities

 ## Credits